-Robert F. Smith,
+Robert F. Smith

-As a board member of the Robert F. Kennedy Human Rights, Smith has focused efforts on the criminal justice system in the United States, especially issues related to mass incarceration.
-He is also a Founding Partner of the REFORM Alliance and serves as Chairman of Carnegie Hall, a Member of the Executive Committee of the Business Roundtable, and a Trustee of the Boys and Girls Clubs of San Francisco.
-He is also a member of boards tied to both of his alma maters, the Cornell Engineering College Council and the Board of Overseers of Columbia Business School.
+Smith is the Vice Chairman of the Board of Directors of NAF, an organization to which he donated $15 million to create internship opportunities, support Black American students and promote project-based learning programs at NAF Academies.
+He is also a Founding Partner of the REFORM Alliance and serves as Chairman of Carnegie Hall.
+Smith is also a Member of the Executive Committee of the Business Roundtable and is tied to both of his alma maters as a member of the Cornell Engineering College Council and a member of the Board of Overseers of Columbia Business School.

 In addition to the Ronald H. Brown American Journey Award, Smith has been recognized for his philanthropic service with many other accolades.
-In 2019, he received both the Carnegie Medal of Philanthropy and the UNCF’s President’s Award.
+In 2023, Smith was an honoree of the George H.W.
+Bush Points of Light Award and received Foster Love’s Founder’s Award, along with several other honors.
+In 2022, Smith received theGrio’s Philanthropy Icon Award, and in 2019, he received both the Carnegie Medal of Philanthropy and the UNCF’s President’s Award.
 A year before that, he was the recipient of the International Medical Corps’ Humanitarian of the Year Award and the Morehouse Candle Award in Business and Philanthropy.
-Prior to those, he received the Congressional Black Caucus Foundation Chair’s Award, the Ebony John H. Johnson Award, the Humanitarian of the Year Award from the Robert Toigo Foundation, and the Ripple of Hope Award from Robert F. Kennedy Human Rights, among others.
+Prior to those, he received the Congressional Black Caucus Foundation Chair’s Award, the Ebony John H. Johnson Award, the Humanitarian of the Year Award from the Robert Toigo Foundation and the Ripple of Hope Award from Robert F. Kennedy Human Rights, among others.